 CCDBG Signed Into Law By President Obama

-S. 1086, incorporates input and changes made over the course of the past several years as Congressional leaders and staff, as well as a broad community of advocates and voices from the field, worked to update and improve the act, last authorized in 1996.
+The CCDBG Act of 2014 incorporates input and changes made over the course of the past several years as Congressional leaders and staff, as well as a broad community of advocates and voices from the field, worked to update and improve the act, last authorized in 1996.
 Introduced in the 113th Congress during the Summer of 2014, the bill represented a bipartisan commitment to reauthorizing the law made by Representatives John Kline (R-MN), George Miller (D-CA), Todd Rokita(R-IN), and David Loebsack (D-IA), and Senators Tom Harkin (D-IA), Lamar Alexander (R-TN), Barbara Mikulski (D-MD), and Richard Burr (R-NC).
-After today’s vote, the bill will move to the President’s desk for signature.

 Connecting Children and Families to the Affordable Health Care Act